 While many breakups are mutual, sometimes one person makes the decision to end the relationship.
 Being ‘dumped’ is a tough pill to swallow, and it’s normal to feel angry, or upset in the aftermath like you’ve been rejected by the person you trusted most.
 It might also seem unfair that you got dumped, and you may get frustrated at the situation, or at your ex-partner.
 Try to remember that breaking up is never easy, for the dumper or the dumpee.

 Resolving trust issues

-A healthy way to learn how to approach future relationships is to accept the mistakes you made in your last one.
+A healthy way to learn how to approach future relationships is to accept the mistakes you made in your last one and take a little lesson from each.
+Acknowledge what went wrong and resolve not to let it happen again.
 But don’t be hard on yourself, just spend some time trying to understand your fears and feelings.

 Handling an angry ex’s lies